%20Monolith%20to%20Microservices_%20A%20CTO_s%20Decision-Making%20Guide.avif)

 But as your business grows and the need for scalability increases, microservices could be the way to go.
 They allow for more flexibility, better fault isolation, and easier scaling, but the transition can be a bit more complex.

-So, how do you determine which is the right architecture for your enterprise?
+So, how do you determine which architecture is right for your enterprise?

-According to a Gartner survey, over 70% of organizations are already using microservices, with 22% having made the switch in the past year.
-Despite some claims that microservices may be overhyped, the trend continues to grow, with more than 20% of organizations planning to adopt microservices in the near future.
+According to a Gartner survey, over 70% of organizations already use microservices, with 22% having made the switch in the past year.
+Despite some claims that microservices may be overhyped, the trend continues to grow, with more than 20% of organizations planning to adopt microservices soon.

 A solid plan for this transition can help you avoid the dreaded technical debt and spaghetti code that can accumulate with a monolithic system.